vmware-tanzu/tanzu-dev-portal/content/blog/zero-to-kubernetes-platform/index.md.md

 I think it's fair to say everyone needs to manage TLS assets.
 Rotating TLS certificates can be a pain.
 But if you let them expire, you have a code red emergency.
 Strongly consider using [cert-manager](https://github.com/jetstack/cert-manager) to help automate this process of cert rotation.
 It integrates with several issuers, including [Let's Encrypt](https://letsencrypt.org/), [Venafi](https://www.venafi.com/) and [Vault](https://github.com/hashicorp/vault).

-Speaking of Hashicorp Vault, it is a general purpose secret management solution that you should consider if the use of native Kubernetes Secrets – even when encrypted in transit and at rest – are insufficient.
+Speaking of HashiCorp Vault, it is a general purpose secret management solution that you should consider if the use of native Kubernetes Secrets – even when encrypted in transit and at rest – are insufficient.
 Regardless of which secret management system you use, give careful thought to how the secrets get generated, stored, rotated and accessed by your applications.
 Plan this out with your security team to ensure sensitive data isn't inadvertently exposed.

 You will almost certainly want to tie your Kubernetes API servers to your organization's identity systems, whether that be an LDAP, Active Directory server, or perhaps some OAuth provider.
 [Dex](https://github.com/dexidp/dex) is an OpenID Connect provider that integrates the Kubernetes API with your identity provider.
 Another project that has emerged more recently is [Pinniped](https://github.com/vmware-tanzu/pinniped) which is worth evaluating, too.